Last Updated on June 2, 2023 by The Filtery

 Price Range: $695 – $1,995

-Thuma’s non-toxic and natural wood bed frame is handcrafted out of repurposed wood that’s completely free from MDF and veneers.
-There are also natural cork pads on the bottom of the legs to protect your floor.
+• Thuma’s non-toxic and natural wood bed frame is handcrafted out of repurposed wood that’s completely free from MDF and veneers.

 4. Medley (Best Non-Toxic Upholstered Bed Frames and Best for a Non-Toxic Bed Frame with Storage)

-Available Styles: Upholstered: Bramo Bed, Pippen Bed, Nein Bed, Nini Bed; Solid Wood: Palder Bed, Buden Bed
+Available Styles: Upholstered: Bramo Bed, Pippen Bed, Nein Bed; Solid Wood: Palder Bed, Buden Bed

 Headboard?
 Yes, you choose.